Fayval Williams: COVID-19 Pandemic

 Williams became the minister in the ministry during the COVID-19 pandemic.
 During much of 2020, schools across Jamaica had been closed and teaching and learning were being conducted online.
 However, Williams led a pilot programme which involved 17 public schools resuming face-to-face teaching and learning.
+On 12 April 2022, Williams reported to parliament that the government had spent $1.8 billion to militate against learning loss across the education sector resulting from the COVID-19 pandemic.
+She reported in May 2022 that daily school attendance was almost back to the pre-pandemic level of 75 per cent.
+The minister however conceded that the figure was still below world standards.